MeltwaterArchive/storyplayer/v2/modules/assertions/assertsDouble.md

 _assertsDouble()_ allows you to test a PHP double or float, and to compare it against another PHP double or float.

-The source code for these actions can be found in the class _DataSift\Storyplayer\Prose\AssertsDouble_.
+The source code for these actions can be found in the class `Prose\AssertsDouble`.

 ## doesNotEqual()